untillpro/scm4j/scm4j-deployer-engine/README.md

 # Self-upgrade

-Product which uses `scm4j-deployer-engine` must implement `IImmutable`.
+- product which uses `scm4j-deployer-engine` must implement `IImmutable`
-- Deployment
 - new product deploys in `IProduct.getDefaultDeploymentPath` and creates child directory, which is called the same as the product version
 - file `latest` with latest product version writes in `IProduct.getDefaultDeploymentPath` directory

 # Under the Hood